 Time edits your memories.
 It sands off the rough edges that were once painfully sharp.
 It makes some moments clearer by evaporating the fog of being involved.
-Time throws most of your past into some hard-to-access memory dump.
+Time throws most of your past into some hard-to-open memory dump.
 There it hides without an access code until something triggers it which happened recently to me because of the approaching Fathers’ Day.

 When you’re young what you know is so terribly important because you don’t know much.
 Your small amount of knowledge is very precious.
 That tends to get overwritten with adult life.
 Other things become more important taking up space and time.
 When one reaches the other end of life those childhood memories, faded and ignored for so long, often return sometimes with an echo of sadness, sometimes with a sweetness long forgotten.
 Writing about Linden Tree blossoms recently brought back a memory from those early days, an era when we did not have a TV or a phone.
 Computers were experimental and the size of houses.
 They wouldn’t be common for half a century.
 For entertainment we played cards on Saturday night, usually Sixty-Three while enjoying burnt popcorn dressed up with oleo washed down with flat soda.